ljw222/Mitrani-Tutoring/documents/design-journey.md

 [You may need to add additional subgoals and/or actions for each task.]

+**Task name: [Book an appointment with Laurie]**

+[Add as many subgoals as you needs]
+**Subgoal # [1] : [Get to the 'create appointment' form]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+    Getting to a form to create and submit information is something universal to many websites and tasks, such as booking a doctor's appointment, so Abby will most likely have thought of this.

+[Add as many actions as you need...]
+**Action # [1] : [Log into Student Center]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [maybe]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+  Abby may not know that the way to get to the appointment form is through logging into her student center, as the form is not obviously placed on a separate tab or page.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+Once logged into student center, the form to create an appointment appears and has intuitive input labels.
+**Subgoal # [2] : [Complete the form]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+    Filling out a form with the correct information is something universal to creating any appointment, so Abby will have likely formed this sub-goal.

+[Add as many actions as you need...]
+**Action # [2] : [Enter date, time, subject, and duration]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+  The input labels are clearly marked, and Abby will understand to mark the fields accordingly.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+There is form feedback to let her know if she has completed the fields correctly.

+**Action # [3] : [Hit submit]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+  Once the form has been filled out, it is the natural next step to submit the form.
+Abby will have done this on other forms she has used in the past.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+There is form feedback to let her know that her appointment has been created and she will be able to view her appointment on her student center.
 #### Task 2 - Cognitive Walkthrough
+**Task name: [Cancel an appointment]**

+[Add as many subgoals as you needs]
+**Subgoal # [1] : [Get to the appointment that has been canceled]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+    Abby has an appointment in mind that she wishes to cancel, and will need to access this appointment specifically.
+This is a subogal she has had experience with in canceling appointments for other areas.

+[Add as many actions as you need...]
+**Action # [1] : [Log into Student Center]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [maybe]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+  Since the information is personal to Abby, she will most likely know that she has to log in to view the appointment

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+Her appointment that she wishes to cancel can be easily viewed once she logs into the student center.
+**Subgoal # [2] : [Clear the appointment]**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+    If she wishes to cancel a certain appointment, it will be realtively intuitive to Abby to want to clear it off of her appointments section.

+[Add as many actions as you need...]
+**Action # [2] : [Hit 'cancel appointment' button]**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+  The cancel appointments button is clearly marked under the given appointment.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+There is a form message to let her know that she has canceled her appointment successfully and she will no longer be able to view the canceled appointment in her appointments section.

 ### Cognitive Walk-though Results